And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Riots over harsh new austerity measures left three bank workers dead in Athens.

-Who Is it that has been ripping into bankers?
+Who is it that has been ripping into bankers?

-The most powerful man in the world has been, Barack Obama, as well as his Democrat Socialist Workers' Party.
+The most powerful man in the world has been Barack Obama, as well as his Democrat Socialist Workers' Party.

 Three bankers dead in Greek austerity riots.

-Here's Donna in uh in Hanford, California.
+Here's Donna in Hanford, California.

 Great to have you on the EIB network.